ICE agent shoots man in face during deportation fight

-GRAVESEND, Brooklyn -- A U.S. Immigration and Customs Enforcement agent shot a man in the face who tried to intervene in a deportation arrest in Brooklyn Thursday morning.
+GRAVESEND, Brooklyn -- A U.S. Immigration and Customs Enforcement agent shot a man in the face who tried to intervene in a deportation arrest in Brooklyn, and now a rally is set for Friday morning.

-It happened on 12th Street in the Gravesend section just before 8:15 a.m.
+The shooting happened on 12th Street in the Gravesend section just before 8:15 a.m.
+Thursday.

 Authorities say the on-duty ICE agent fired his weapon while trying to serve a deportation order to Gaspar Avendano Hernandez.

-As the officers attempted to detain Avendano Hernandez, they apparently got into a scuffle with his girlfriend's son, Eric Diaz.
+As the officers attempted to detain Avendano Hernandez, they apparently got into a scuffle with his girlfriend's son, Eric Cruz.

-The agent fired his gun, hitting the 26-year-old Diaz in the face.
+The agent fired his gun, hitting the 26-year-old Cruz in the face.

 He suffered non-life threatening injuries and was taken to Maimonides Hospital.